IBM/aihwkit/docs/source/using_pytorch.rst

 container).

-In order to bypass the need of applying the functions to the analog layers, you can use the :class:`~aihwkit.nn.layers.container.AnalogSequential` as both a compatible replacement for ``nn.Sequential``, and as the superclass in case of custom analog modules.
+In order to bypass the need of applying the functions to the analog layers, you can use the :class:`~aihwkit.nn.modules.container.AnalogSequential` as both a compatible replacement for ``nn.Sequential``, and as the superclass in case of custom analog modules.
 By using this convenience module, the operations are guaranteed to be applied correctly to its children.
 For example::